0chain/zboxcli/README.md

 **Note:** An allocation is already hosted on a set of blobbers.
 To find a blobber that is available to add you should exclude the current set of blobbers hosting your allocation by checking them via [Get Allocation Info](#get)command.

 ##### Replace Blobber

+Sometimes, a blobber might be mallfunctioning or faulty or the blobber might be slow becuase its far from your geolocation, in such cases you might have to replace the blobber with a new one.

 Use `add_blobber` and `remove_blobber` flag with [update allocation](#update-allocation) command to replace a blobber hosting an allocation .